p-ranav/csv2/README.md

 ./main <csv_file>
 ```

-The goal is to access execution time of this program performing two key actions:
+This program performs two key actions:

-`Execution Time = Time taken to (Load file from disk + iterate over all rows)`
+1. Load file from disk and build a vector of lines
+2. Iterate over all rows in the CSV, tokenizing each row into a vector of fields

+The execution time reported below is the average time taken to perform these two actions.

 Here are the results:

+### Hardware:
+* MacBook Pro (15-inch, 2019)
+* Processor: 2.4 GHz 8-Core Intel Core i9
+* Memory: 32 GB 2400 MHz DDR4
+* Operating System: macOS Catalina version 10.15.3

 | Dataset | File Size | Rows | Cols | Time |
 |:---     |       ---:|  ---:|  ---:|  ---:|